American Sign Language Interpreting Studies (BS)

 The following course is required by the program and can satisfy the respective General Education Requirements:

-Introduction to Deaf Culture - SB, D1
+Introduction to Deaf Culture - D1, SB

 *All degrees require the completion of the University-wide General Education Program (link provided above).
 Some General Education requirements may be met in the requirements for the major or supporting coursework, in which case additional electives may be required to complete the minimum hours for the degree.